dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 npx @dojo/cli build widget --elements src/HelloWorld
 ```

-For ease of use, all [`@dojo/widgets`](http://github.com/dojo/widgets) are compiled to custom elements and published to npm for easy import into your applications.
+For ease of use, all [`@dojo/widgets`](http://github.com/dojo/widgets) are compiled to custom elements and published to npm for easy import into your projects.

 Learn more about creating your first Dojo widgets in the [first Dojo 2 application tutorial](https://dojo.io/tutorials/001_static_content/).